tisem-digital-marketing/2021-smwa/docs/announcements.md

 If you have questions - direct them to us via [Slack](https://pp4rs.slack.com).
 There's a 'Direct Message' feature so you can contact us individually as needed, but where possible post messages to a channel that all participants can see.

+!!! note "Schedule Updates"
+    *Date Posted: 2017-09-10*

+    Due to some meetings we cannot avoid, we have pushed the schedule around a little bit.
+    Check out the updates [here](./schedule.md)

 !!! note "Knabenschiessen"
     *Date Posted: 2017-09-10*